Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xabrscaler.rst

 vvas_xabrscaler
 =================

-There are several use cases where the available frame resolution and color formats may not be suitable for the consumption by the next component.
-For example, in case of Machine Learning applications, input can be from different sources, resolutions, but ML models work on a fixed resolution.
-In such cases, the input image needs to be re-sized to a different resolution.
-Also, the input image color format may be YUV/NV12, but the ML models require image to be in BGR format.
-In this case we need to do the color space conversion as well.
-ML model may also require some pre-processing, like Mean Subtraction, Normalization etc. on the input image.
+There are certain situations where the available frame resolution and color format may not be suitable for the next component's consumption.
+For instance, in machine learning applications, inputs can be sourced from different resolutions and color formats, but the ML models require fixed resolution and specific color formats.
+Thus, it becomes necessary to resize the input image to a different resolution and convert its color space, for example, to BGR.

-In adaptive bit rate (ABR) use cases, one video is encoded at different bit rates so that it can be streamed in different network bandwidth conditions without any artifacts.
-To achieve this, input frame is decoded, resized to different resolutions and then re-encoded. vvas_xabrscaler is a plug-in that takes one input frame and can produce several outputs frames having different resolutions and color formats.
-The ``vvas_xabrscaler`` is a GStreamer plug-in developed to accelerate the resize and color space conversion, Mean Subtraction, Normalization, and cropping.
-For more implementation details, refer to `vvas_xabrscaler source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/abrscaler>`_.
+In some adaptive bit rate (ABR) use cases, a single video is encoded at different bit rates to allow streaming under different network bandwidth conditions without artifacts.
+This requires the input frame to be decoded, resized to different resolutions, and then re-encoded.
+To accelerate these processes, ``vvas_xabrscaler`` is a GStreamer plug-in that can take one input frame and produce multiple output frames with different resolutions and color formats.
+This plug-in can also perform the ``pre-processing`` operations like mean subtraction, normalization, and cropping.
+For implementation details, please refer to `vvas_xabrscaler source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/abrscaler>`_.

 This plug-in supports: